dataprofessor/langchain-ask-the-data/README.md

 # 🦜🔗 Langchain - Ask the Data App

-Build an LLM powered Ask the Data App with Langchain (using the Pandas DataFrame Agent) and Streamlit.
+Build an LLM powered Ask the Data App with LangChain (using the Pandas DataFrame Agent) and Streamlit.

 ## Overview of the App

-This app uses the Pandas DataFrame Agent from Langchain to allow you to ask questions about a Pandas DataFrame.
+This app uses the Pandas DataFrame Agent from LangChain to allow you to ask questions about a Pandas DataFrame.

 ## Demo App